-Hi friends!
 I think a lot of people wait to eat soup until the weather cools down.
 I could eat soup (and do) anytime of year.
-It’s such an easy, comforting meal to make.
-This roasted red pepper and cauliflower soup is SO simple, it has only four ingredients!
-When you pick your red peppers and cauliflower please ensure that they’re fresh.
-For this recipe it’s imperative that your veggies are of good quality since they’re the star of the dish!
+It’s such an easy, comforting meal that’s easy on my gut.
+With just five ingredients, this roasted cauliflower red pepper soup is perfect!

 A Life of Happenstance is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com